vs4vijay/sorted/README.md

 - The blueprint uses Render's free tier.
 The web service spins down after ~15 minutes idle, and free PostgreSQL instances expire after 30 days — upgrade before then if the environment should persist.
 - Production runs on `DATABASE_URL="postgresql://…"`; the app falls back to local PGlite only when the URL starts with `file:`.
 - Schema changes ship as new migrations under `prisma/migrations/` (`bun run db:migrate` locally, `prisma migrate deploy` on deploy).
-Never `db:push` against the production database...
+Never `db:push` against the production database.
 - Set `APP_URL` to the onrender.com URL after the first deploy; add `SARVAM_API_KEY` as a server-only environment variable when a Sarvam-backed slice ships (never `NEXT_PUBLIC_`).

 ## Verification